-15 Things You Should Never Forget About Alicia Keys
+15 Essential Things to Know About Alicia Keys

 Kevin Mazur/WireImage

-Keys co-founded Keep a Child Alive, which helps get medicine to families affected by HIV/AIDS in Africa and India, as well as combat the ongoing economic impact and social stigma of having the disease.
+Keys co-founded Keep a Child Alive, which helps get medicine to families affected by HIV/AIDS in Africa and India, and combats the ongoing economic impact and social stigma of having the disease.
 The organization's annual Black Ball gala has raised millions of dollars.

 "I have always related my age to the beginning of the awareness of the epidemic," Keys, who was born in 1981, told People in 2015.
 "There's been so much ignorance around the topic, especially in the beginning, when people were unaware of how it's contracted.
 There's this idea that you can't be friends with someone who has AIDS or can't choose to love someone who has AIDS.
 That's obviously becoming clearer now, but even still, the stigma and judgement around it is so saddening."